 Monday blues is a unique feeling which cannot be expressed in words.
-It starts late Sunday evening and persists through half your Monday.
-The closest the feeling comes to is – a mixture of hating yourself, the need to kill your boss and screaming at your own life.
+It starts late Sunday evening and persists until half your Monday.
+The closest the feeling comes to is – a mixture of hating yourself, the urge to punch your boss, and the thought of screaming at your own life.

 No cases of death due to Monday blues have been reported, yet.

-The reason why you hate Monday varies.
+The reason why one hates Mondays varies from person to person.
 As per science, the primary reason is due to the change in sleep patterns over the weekend.
-You might sleep and wake up an hour or two later over the weekend.
-The changed sleep pattern can throw your internal body clock off balance on Monday because your brain does not have a calendar to identify the day of the week.
+Most people sleep and wake up late on Saturdays and Sundays.
+The modified sleep pattern can throw your internal body clock off balance on Monday because your brain does not have a calendar to identify the day of the week.

 The study shows people hate the 4 working days equally.
-Fridays are happier due to the obvious reason of people looking forward to the weekend.
+Fridays have a happier note due to the obvious reason of people looking forward to the weekend.

-But the feeling of change prompts people to ask “Why are Mondays so depressing?”
-The main culprit is the change.
+When people ask “Why are Mondays so depressing?” know that the main culprit is the change.

 How to beat Monday blues?

 Monday blues are an interesting phenomenon.
 Even though you experience it, you do not try to find a cure for it.
 You accept it like diabetes.
-It is not a feeling you like, but you accept it knowing neither will you be cured nor will it kill you.
+It is not a feeling you like, but you know neither will you be cured nor will it kill you.

 But that ain’t true.
 You can cure and kick Monday blues if you want to.
 The problem is, most people don’t even try.
-Here are 7 ways which can help you beat Monday blues and overcome them.
+Here are 7 ways that can help you overcome Monday blues.

 1. Rethink your job:

-Almost everyone who faces Monday Blues repeatedly hates his job from the bottom of the heart.
-The angst and worry of doing something you hate triggers a fear in you.
-You do not fear Monday as such.
-You fear going back to the same old void of life which you hate.
+Almost everyone who faces Monday Blues repeatedly hates their job from the bottom of the heart.
+The angst and worry of completing tasks you hate triggers a fear in you.
+You do not hate Mondays as such.
+You fear going back to the same old void of life.

 Ask any person who follows his passion and they tell you they have not experienced Monday Blues in a long time.
 On some rare occasions, they felt like lazing on a Monday, but never every week.
-If you hate Mondays, you almost certainly hate your job.
+If you hate every single Monday, you’re working at the wrong job/organization.

 Do you really want to grind through 3 or more decades your adult life working on something you don’t love?
 That’s a heck lot of time for our limited life span.

 2. Identify the problem

-Sometimes though you hate your job, the reason might lie in something more simpler.
+Even if you believe you hate your job, the actual reason might lie in one aspect of work.
 You may not hate your job as a whole but only certain elements of it.
 But because you hate a few areas, you start disliking your job itself.

-For example, you enjoy the work you do but your boss might be a jackass, a colleague makes your life miserable, the rigidity of the work timings stresses you or the extensive working hours tire you making you believe you hate your job.
+For example, you might enjoy the work you do but your boss acts like a jackass, a colleague makes your life miserable, the rigidity of the work timings stresses you, or the extensive working hours tire you.
+Therefore, you make the mistake of assuming you hate your job.

-The answer sometimes lies beyond what meets the eye.
-Ask yourself what are the top things you hate in your job.
+The answer can lie beyond what meets the eye.
+Ask yourself what are the top 3 things you hate in your job.

 If those 3 problems disappeared on the swish of a wand today, would you be happy working at the same job?
-If the answer is yes, think how can you solve the problem.
+If the answer is yes, think how can you solve those challenges.

 3. Do not make your weekends drastically different from your weekdays

-Your weekdays differ from the weekends like the breakfast of bread & butter differs from that of sausages & bacon.
+Your weekdays differ from the weekends like the breakfast of bread & butter differs from sausages & bacon.

 The more drastic the difference, the more difficulty you face in accepting the change.

 You hate the feeling of not being able to hang out for the next 5 days.
 To ease the change, try setting up a short catch up with friends for coffee on a weekday.
-Having a fun activity to look forward to on a weekday helps you get over the feeling.
+Having a fun activity to look forward to on a weekday helps you get over the negative feeling.

 For people who like to stay indoors, the same logic applies.
-Do what you like to do on a relaxed weekend during the late evening hours of a weekday too.
-Maybe unplug an hour early, order some good food and call it a weekend.
+Do what you like to do on a relaxed weekend during one of the evenings of a weekday too.
+You can unplug an hour early, order some good food, grab a book, and call it a weekend.

 4. Do something you love every day